GyldendalDigital/gu-ds/packages/gu-ds-tokens/README.md

 │   ├── tokens.scss
 │   ├── tokens.js
 │   └── token.json
-├── build.cjs
+├── build.js
-├── config.cjs
+├── config.js
 └── tokens-from-figma.json
 ```

-We use [style-dictionary](https://github.com/amzn/style-dictionary) to generate tokens from `./tokens-from-figma.json`.
+We use [style-dictionary](https://github.com/amzn/style-dictionary) to transform and format the tokens in `./tokens-from-figma.json`.

-In `./config.cjs` we decide which formats we want (css, scss, js and more), and in `./build.cjs` we can create formatters and use other utilities to change the output how we want.
+In `./config.js` we decide which formats we want (css, scss, js and more), and in `./build.js` we can create formatters and use other utilities to change the output how we want.

 The files in `./output` are auto generated and should never be edited manually.